DylanKenji/CS476PROJ/docs/README.md

 - Application Tracking System (ATS)
     - Students and graduates can track their job applications, interview schedules, and application statuses, streamlining the job search process.
 - Advanced Search
-    - Functionality thath allows users to find specific profiles and job listings based on various criteria.
+    - Functionality that allows users to find specific profiles and job listings based on various criteria.

 ## Authors